Teaching Art, All Grades (MA)

 Program Description

-Coursework in MA in Teaching Art, All Grades program is designed for students who wish to pursue graduate-level professional training leading to eligibility for initial certification in New York State as artist–teachers in primarily public and private schools.
-The program combines a strong foundation in critical pedagogy with a solid grounding in practice, including experience teaching in NYU Visionary Studio classes for high school students and two student teaching placements in elementary and secondary schools.
+Coursework in MA program in Teaching Art, All Grades is designed for students who wish to pursue graduate-level professional training leading to an initial certification as artist–teachers in primarily public and private schools both nationally and internationally.
+The program combines a strong foundation in contemporary art with a solid grounding in education for social justice and practical teaching experience.

-Through a sequence of core courses grounded in a progressive social justice approach, students examine the making and teaching of art as a social act, and consider its philosophical, historical, political, and sociological contexts.
-Students develop a pedagogical foundation through courses in education, art education, and research methodologies while continuing their work as artists in graduate-level studio courses.
+Through a sequence of core courses grounded in a progressive social justice approach, students examine the making and teaching of art as a social and political act, and consider its philosophical, historical, political, and sociological contexts.
+We foreground a commitment to anti-racism and culturally sustaining pedagogy as a throughline in all of our coursework.
+Students develop their teaching philosophy and practical skills through courses in education, art education, and research methodologies while continuing their work as artists fulfilling creative course assignments and a graduate-level studio course.

 Admissions